shinn1726/Shopify/README.md

 # Data Science Projects
 This repository contains portfolios of data analytics/science projects completed by myself for academic, self learning, and hobby purposes.
 Python, R studio, related software are required to excute the application.
+Please click on the below blue link for details of projects!

 # Data Mining - R, Python